alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Plain English is mandatory for all of GOV.UK so avoid using these words:

-* agenda (unless it's for a meeting), use ‘plan’ instead
+* agenda (unless it's for a meeting), use 'plan' instead
-* advance, use ‘improve’ or something more specific
+* advance, use 'improve' or something more specific
-* collaborate, use ‘work with’
+* collaborate, use 'work with'
-* combat (unless military), use ‘solve’, ‘fix’ or something more specific
+* combat (unless military), use 'solve', 'fix' or something more specific
-* commit/pledge, use ‘plan to x’, or ‘we’re going to x’ where ‘x’ is a specific verb
+* commit/pledge, use 'plan to x', or 'we're going to x' where 'x' is a specific verb
-* counter, use ‘prevent’ or try to rephrase a solution to a problem
+* counter, use 'prevent' or try to rephrase a solution to a problem
-* deliver, use ‘make’, ‘create’, ‘provide’ or a more specific term (pizzas, post and services are delivered - not abstract concepts like improvements)
+* deliver, use 'make', 'create', 'provide' or a more specific term (pizzas, post and services are delivered - not abstract concepts like improvements)
-* deploy (unless it's military or software), use ‘use’ or if putting something somewhere use ‘build’, ‘create’ or ‘put into place’
+* deploy (unless it's military or software), use 'use' or if putting something somewhere use 'build', 'create' or 'put into place'
-* dialogue, use ‘spoke to’ or ‘discussion’
+* dialogue, use 'spoke to' or 'discussion'
-* disincentivise, use ‘discourage’ or ‘deter’
+* disincentivise, use 'discourage' or 'deter'
-* empower, use ‘allow’ or ‘give permission’
+* empower, use 'allow' or 'give permission'
-* facilitate, say something specific about how you're helping - for example, use ‘run’ if talking about a workshop
+* facilitate, say something specific about how you're helping - for example, use 'run' if talking about a workshop
-* focus, use ‘work on’ or ‘concentrate on’
+* focus, use 'work on' or 'concentrate on'
-* foster (unless it's children), use ‘encourage’ or ‘help’
+* foster (unless it's children), use 'encourage' or 'help'
-* impact (unless talking about a collision), use ‘have an effect on’ or ‘influence’
+* impact (unless talking about a collision), use 'have an effect on' or 'influence'
-* incentivise, use ‘encourage’ or ‘motivate’
+* incentivise, use 'encourage' or 'motivate'
-* initiate, use ‘start’ or ‘begin’
+* initiate, use 'start' or 'begin'
-* key (unless it unlocks something), usually not needed but can use ‘important’ or ‘significant’
+* key (unless it unlocks something), usually not needed but can use 'important' or 'significant'
-* land (unless you're talking about aircraft), depending on context, use ‘get’ or ‘achieve’
+* land (unless you're talking about aircraft), depending on context, use 'get' or 'achieve'
-* leverage (unless in the financial sense), use ‘influence’ or ‘use’
+* leverage (unless in the financial sense), use 'influence' or 'use'
-* liaise, use ‘work with’ or ‘work alongside’
+* liaise, use 'work with' or 'work alongside'
-* overarching, usually superfluous but can use ‘encompassing’
+* overarching, usually superfluous but can use 'encompassing'
-* progress, use ‘work on’ or ‘develop’ or ‘make progress’
+* progress, use 'work on' or 'develop' or 'make progress'
-* promote (unless talking about an ad campaign or career advancement), use ‘recommend’ or ‘support’
+* promote (unless talking about an ad campaign or career advancement), use 'recommend' or 'support'
-* robust (unless talking about a sturdy object), depending on context, use ‘well thought out’ or ‘comprehensive’
+* robust (unless talking about a sturdy object), depending on context, use 'well thought out' or 'comprehensive'
-* slim down (unless talking about one’s waistline), use ‘make smaller’ or ‘reduce the size’
+* slim down (unless talking about one's waistline), use 'make smaller' or 'reduce the size'
-* streamline, use ‘simplify’ or ‘remove unnecessary administration’
+* streamline, use 'simplify' or 'remove unnecessary administration'
-* strengthening (unless it’s strengthening bridges or other structures), depending on context, use ‘increasing funding’ or ‘concentrating on’ or ‘adding more staff’
+* strengthening (unless it's strengthening bridges or other structures), depending on context, use 'increasing funding' or 'concentrating on' or 'adding more staff'
-* tackle (unless talking about fishing tackle or a physical tackle, like in rugby), use ‘stop’, ‘solve’ or ‘deal with’
+* tackle (unless talking about fishing tackle or a physical tackle, like in rugby), use 'stop', 'solve' or 'deal with'
-* transform, describe what you’re doing to change the thing
+* transform, describe what you're doing to change the thing
-* utilise, use ‘use’
+* utilise, use 'use'

 Avoid using metaphors - they do not say what you actually mean and lead to slower comprehension of your content.
 For example:

-* drive, use ‘create’, ‘cause’ or ‘encourage’ instead (you can only drive vehicles, not schemes or people)
+* drive, use 'create', 'cause' or 'encourage' instead (you can only drive vehicles, not schemes or people)
-* drive out (unless it's cattle), use ‘stop’, ‘avoid’ or ‘prevent’
+* drive out (unless it's cattle), use 'stop', 'avoid' or 'prevent'
-* going/moving forward, use ‘from now on’ or ‘in the future’ (it's unlikely we are giving travel directions)
+* going/moving forward, use 'from now on' or 'in the future' (it's unlikely we are giving travel directions)
 * in order to, usually not needed - do not use it
-* one-stop shop, use ‘website’ (we are government, not a retail outlet)
+* one-stop shop, use 'website' (we are government, not a retail outlet)
-* ring fencing, use ‘separate’ or when talking about budgets use ‘money that will be spent on x’
+* ring fencing, use 'separate' or when talking about budgets use 'money that will be spent on x'

-With all of these words you can generally replace them by breaking the term into what you’re actually doing.
+With all of these words you can generally replace them by breaking the term into what you're actually doing.
 Be open and specific.

 [Read more about using plain English](/writing-to-gov-uk-standards/tone-of-voice/clear-language/).

 ### Working Tax Credit

 Title case, but generic references to tax credits are lower case.

 ### World War 1, World War 2

 Title case and numbers.

 ### written ministerial statement, written statement

 Lower case.